akveg-map/class-descriptions/00_data_entry/284_ArcticEricaceousDwarfShrub.md

 ## Environment

-**Environment Description**: The [unit_name] type occurs in upland and lowland physiography located between the coastal zone and latitudinal tree line.
-This type develops continuous and lush vegetation on sites that are protected from the wind and retain snow such as valleys, north-facing slopes, and meadows.
+**Environment Description**: The [unit_name] type occurs in upland and lowland physiography located between the coastal zone and the latitudinal tree line.
+This type develops continuous and lush vegetation on sites that are protected from the wind and retain snow, such as valleys, north-facing slopes, and meadows.
 These lowland sites are underlain by ice-rich permafrost.
-At higher elevations, this class develops discontinuous and lower stature vegetation in more wind exposed sites such as talus and scree slopes and concave microtopography along summits and ridges.
+At higher elevations, this class develops discontinuous and lower-stature vegetation in more wind-exposed sites such as talus and scree slopes and concave microtopography along summits and ridges.
 Soils of these sites are well to excessively well-drained and range from acidic to circumneutral.

 **Physiography:** [physiography_text]